spikedboy/Guerrilla/README.md

 always be built in top of.
 This is on purpose so no chunk can be made inaccesible to conquer.

 When two Guerrilla's territories met, they may conquer each other.
-You will only be able to attack other Guerrilla's territories when: There is someone from that guerrilla online.
+You will only be able to attack other Guerrilla's territories when: There is someone from that guerrillaPlugin online.
 The chunk you're going to conquer has two or less adjacent (nswe) territories from the Guerrilla that owns the chunk.
 This is so you won't be able to claim in a straight line into their base.
 Then, in a configurable period of time, you may not leave the chunk you're conquering and the defenders will be warned they are being attacked.
 If you are killed, leave the chunk or unlog, you will be unsuccesful